SmK1ng/WpfAppBot/README.md

 # WpfAppBot
 Dialog telegram bot with interface

-In \WpfAppBot\WpfAppBot\bin\Debug you need to put the "token" file without extensions with the bot token inside.
+In \WpfAppBot\bin\Debug you need to put the "token" file without extensions with the bot token inside.